jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `app_chartsheet.rs` - An example of creating a chartsheet style chart using the rust_xlsxwriter library.

+* `app_checkbox.rs` - An example of adding checkbox boolean values to a worksheet using the rust_xlsxwriter library.

 * `app_colors.rs` - A demonstration of the RGB and Theme colors palettes available in the rust_xlsxwriter library.